PlatosTwin/LawSchoolData/docs/index.markdown

   <i>Note</i>: The top-left plot shows the acceptance rate by date of application submissions, calculated by dividing the
     number of <i>acceptances</i> among applicants who submitted their application in a given month by the <i>total</i> number of applicants who submitted applications that month, whatever their end result, including <i>Pending</i>.
-This method of calculation assumes, therefore, that the overwhelming majority of those applicants who were admitted updated their LawSchoolData.org status to reflect their admission.
+This method of calculation assumes, therefore, that the overwhelming majority of those applicants who were admitted updated their LawSchoolData.org status to reflect their admission and that there are no significant correlations between application date and the liklihood of updating a LawSchoolData.org profile.
     Because the plot above reports the total number of acceptances, rejections, and waitlists only, the n= totals may differ between this plot and the plot above.
 The remaining subplots in the present figure draw on the same data set as does the top-left plot.
 The top-right and bottom-right plots show the mean of the LSAT and GPA, respectively, of <i>all</i> applicants who applied in a given